IQSS/dss-workshops-archived/Python/PythonIntro/PythonIntro.md

 ###  Install the Anaconda Python distribution
 If using your own computer please install the Anaconda Python distribution from [https://www.anaconda.com/download/](https://www.anaconda.com/download/).
 (Note that Python version$\leq$ 3.0 differs considerably from more recent releases.
 For this workshop you will need version$\geq$ 3.4.)

 Accepting the defaults proposed by the Anaconda installer is generally recommended.
-However, if it offers to install Microsoft Visual Studio Code you may safely skip this step.

 ### Download workshop materials
 Download the materials from [http://tutorials.iq.harvard.edu/Python/PythonIntro.zip](http://tutorials.iq.harvard.edu/Python/PythonIntro.zip) and extract the zipped directory (Right-click => Extract All on Windows, double-click on Mac).

+### Install and launch VSCode
+Start the `Anaconda Navigator` program in the usual way.
+Click the or `Launch` button under `VSCode`.
+(NOTE: you have have to first click `Install` and then `Launch`.)

+### Open the project folder
+In VSCode, click `File => Open Folder` and select the `PythonIntro` folder you downloaded and extracted previously.

 ## Workshop goals and approach